Kong/ngx_wasm_module/assets/adr/004-2d-threads.md

 The states that need to be fixed up are:

-- **WASM globals**: This can be recovered by copying out the globals into shared memory after exiting from a WASM call.
+- **WASM globals**: Values of WASM globals can be recovered by copying out the globals into shared memory after exiting from a WASM call.
-- **Host state**: This can be fixed up by returning errors to asynchronous jobs like timers and HTTP dispatch.
+- **Host state**: WASM's assumptions about the host state can be fixed up by returning errors to asynchronous jobs like timers and HTTP dispatch.

-### Implementation Steps

 ### Known Limitations

-Cross-module shared memory is not *directly* supported, due to ABI incompatibilities in high-level language constructs like `HashMap`.
+Sharing memory across different `.wasm` modules is not *directly* supported, due to ABI incompatibilities in high-level language constructs like `HashMap`.
-But this can be worked around by supporting calling functions from other modules and letting the callee do its own cross-thread operations.
+But this can be worked around by supporting to call functions from other modules and letting the callee do its own cross-thread operations.

 [Back to TOC](#table-of-contents)